drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

 41 / 72
 ```

-We can also use our samples to calculate the conditional probability that a
+You can also use our samples to calculate the conditional probability that a
 token was read if the coin is heads.
 This is done again using the list
-comprehension notation but including an `if` statement which allows us to
+comprehension notation but including an `if` statement which
-emulate the mathematical notation:
+emulates the mathematical notation:

 $$
     S_3 = \{x \in S_1  | \text{ if some property of \(x\) holds}\}